New Mexico banishes Trump ally from office for insurrection

 Arizona state courts have kept U.S. Reps.
 Paul Gosar and Andy Biggs and a state legislator on the ballot amid efforts to disqualify them.
 A judge agreed in April with the lawmakers that Congress created no enforcement mechanism for the 14th Amendment, barring a criminal conviction.

-Gary D. Robertson in Raleigh, North Carolina, and Mark Sherman in Washington contributed to this report.
+Gary D. Robertson in Raleigh, North Carolina, Mark Sherman in Washington, and Jacques Billeaud in Phoenix contributed to this report.

 This story has been corrected to show that Mathew is a New Mexico state district judge, not a U.S. federal judge.